1zuu/everything-about-gans/README.md

 ### 2. Deep Convolutional GAN

 Deep Convolutional GAN is a GAN that uses a deep discriminator and a deep generator.
 Consists of Convolutional Layers.
 Images are 3D & Latent Dimension is also 3D tensor.
-Perfoemance is reletively good.
+Performance is reletively good.
 But still has their own drawbacks such as **Mode Collapse**